wesleyboar/DS-User-Guide/user-guide/docs/curating/bestpractices/datacuration.md

 ### Selecting a Project Type

-Depending on the research method pursued, users may curate and publish data as “Experimental”, “Simulation”, “Hybrid Simulation,” or “Field Research” project type.
+Depending on the research method pursued, users may curate and publish data as "Experimental", "Simulation", "Hybrid Simulation," or "Field Research" project type.
 The Field Research project type accommodates "Interdisciplinary Datasets" involving engineering and/or social science collections.

 Based on <a href="https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/policies/">data models</a> designed by experts in the field, the different project types provide interactive tools and metadata forms to curate the dataset so it is complete and understandable for others to reuse.
 So for example,users that want to publish a simulation dataset will have to include files and information about the model or software used, the input and the output files, and add a readme file or a data report.